rishabh-vasudevan/hey-rodney-test/README.md

 - Place the wav files containing the wake word in the positive folder and all the other files in negative ( Taking input in different folder to print the actual ans in the excel sheet )

+- If you have not already installed all the python dependencies then run `pip install -r requirements.txt`

 - Run the `prediction_csv.py`

 - The output will be a csv file with three colums, the colums are index, actual_ans, predicted_ans

 ## Run prediction on live audio stream

+- If you have not already installed all the python dependencies then run `pip install -r requirements.txt`

 - Run the `live_audio_stream.py` file